Mutual Fund Distributor Commissions: Types, Structure, Earnings, and Guidelines in 2025

 FAQs

-Mutual fund commissions typically range from 0.1% to 2% of the units purchased by investors.
-This rate varies depending on the mutual fund type, the asset management company (AMC), and other factors like the distribution channel used to acquire customers.
+The mutual fund distributor commission typically ranges from 0.1% to 2% of the units purchased, depending on the mutual fund type, AMC, and distribution channel.